 Registered puppies are expensive since there’s proof that they are pure and belong to a famous kennel club that gives good benefits to registered members and pet owners.
 There’s also a fee that must be paid in a kennel club and that will be included in the price of the puppy.
-You’ll be lucky if you get a registered one because not all puppies and dogs get to have a registration because of the kennel club’s breed standards.
+You’ll be lucky if you get a registered dog because not all of them get to have a registration because of the kennel club’s breed standards.

 Now if papers and registration don’t matter to you then by all means you can get an unregistered pup and raise it as healthy and happy as possible.